kierandidi/bioinformatics-course-hd/README.md

 10. Drug Design and Docking (Biotite, AutoDock Vina)
 11. Animations and Publication Quality Graphics (PyMol, Blender, DrawIO, Inkscape)

 I hope you enjoy the course!
-In case you have any questions or feedback, please feel free to contact me.
+In case you have any questions or feedback (or find any mistakes in the material), please feel free to contact me.

 This course heavily builds on the material from the following resources: